 This article outlines how Event Access Groups work within Radar.
 Before setting up Event Access Groups we recommend understanding other restriction options by reading the Event Permissions Overview.

 What are Event Access Groups?

-Event Access Groups allow you to set specific "view" permissions for otherwise restricted events, based on the answers to questions submitted in the forms.
+Event Access Groups allow you to set specific "view" permissions for events, based on the answers to questions submitted in the forms.

-To be able to use this function the user must have the permission 'Can Grant Event Access' activated under System Permissions
+To be able to use this function the user must have the permission 'Can Grant Event Access' activated in Administration > Access Control.

 Setting an Event Access Group